On a degenerate singular elliptic problem: Preliminaries

 \section{Preliminaries}

 In this section, we present some basic properties of $A_p$ weights and a brief literature of the corresponding weighted Sobolev space.
-For a more general theory we refer the reader to look at the nice surveys \cite{Drabek, EFabes, Juh, Tero}.
+For a more general theory we refer the reader to look at the nice surveys by Dr{\'a}bek et al \cite{Drabek}, Fabes et al \cite{EFabes}, Heinonen et al \cite{Juh} and Kilpe$\ddot{\text{l}}$ainen \cite{Tero}.